-With National Storytelling Week upon us we here at Book Clubs in Schools are getting rather excited!
+With National Storytelling Week upon us, we here are getting rather excited!

 As JK Rowling said ‘There’s always room for a story that can transport people to another place.’
 Then let’s get good and ready for some imagination travels: be it magic carpets; upon the backs of dragons; transported to the past; or dreaming up futures yet to exist!
 For this coming week we certainly aren’t going to be doing things by the book; for traditional storytelling relies on telling tales from good old memory alone.